Cream of Celery Leaves Soup

 Recipe Ingredients:

-Here’s everything you’ll need to make this Cream of Celery Leaves soup recipe, along with how to prep the ingredients.
-See the recipe card below for the exact quantities.
+Here’s everything you’ll need to make this Cream of Celery Leaves soup recipe, along with instructions for preparing the ingredients.
+The exact quantities are on the recipe card below.

 Ingredients for Cream of Celery Soup in glass bowls.